 The Tempting of the American Judiciary

-Why has the American judiciary gone wrong?
-I would say the temptation has been there from the beginning.
-The U.S. Constitution is unusual in making the federal judiciary a coequal branch of government alongside the executive and legislative and in giving federal judges the awesome power to strike down any law in the land on constitutional grounds.
-The U.S. Supreme Court is also the most powerful branch, potentially, because its power is more extensive than is the power of Congress or of the president, in this sense: while the president cannot issue an order to a governor and Congress cannot issue an order to a state legislature, the Supreme Court can, in effect, issue an order to a state judiciary.
-And because as a chronological matter the Supreme Court has the last word in “saying what the law is,” it is, to all intents and purposes, “infallible because it is final.”
+The power of the U.S. Supreme Court is more extensive than is the power of Congress or of the president.
+While the president cannot issue an order to a governor, and Congress cannot issue an order to a state legislature, the Supreme Court can, in effect, issue an order to all the state judiciaries.
+And because as a chronological matter the Supreme Court has the last word in ‘saying what the law is,’ it is, as a practical matter, ‘infallible because it is final.’

-In a more traditional system, judges pose less of a danger, or rather a different kind of danger, because the powers of government are intermingled.
-The judiciary is subordinate to the king and parliament.
-The judges are servants and cannot effectively check the combined legislative-executive power, which is supreme.
-But neither can they usurp despotic power.
-In our system, by contrast, the judiciary is on the same plane with the legislative and executive branches and not easily pressured.
-When the Supreme Court errs on an important constitutional question, it is well positioned to defend itself against pushback from any of the three other principal power centers, namely, Congress, the President, and the States.
-A constitutional error made by one of these can usually be corrected by the exercise of some ordinary power, legislative, executive, or judicial.
+In a more traditional system, judges pose less of a danger, because the powers of government are intermingled.
+The judicial power is subordinate to the executive and legislative.
+In our system, when the federal judiciary errs on an important constitutional question, it is well positioned to defend itself against pushback from any of the three other principal power centers: Congress, the President, and the States.
+A constitutional error by any one of these can usually be corrected by the exercise of some ordinary power, legislative, executive, or judicial.
 But a constitutional error made by the U.S. Supreme Court can, as a general matter, only be corrected by formally amending the U.S. Constitution — a far more difficult task.

-To be sure, there are remedies.
-And I mean remedies short of having to pass a formal constitutional amendment every time the Court errs.
+Happily, there are remedies short of having to pass a formal amendment every time the Court misreads the Constitution.

-Our first line of defense against a judicial error is simply to ignore it — to pass a law in defiance of the Court.
+The first line of defense against a judicial error is to simply ignore it — to pass a law in defiance of the Court.
 Sometimes the Court will voluntarily back down in the face of resistance.
-Defiance has been successful a number of times, most famously in 1862, when Congress passed a law outlawing slavery in the territories and authorized the issuance of U.S. passports to black citizens.
+In 1862, in defiance of Dred Scott, President Lincoln signed a law outlawing slavery in the territories and authorized the issuance of U.S. passports to black citizens.
 The Supreme Court never ruled against these actions.

 If the foregoing strategies fail, there appears to be only one resort left, and that is to formally amend the Constitution.
-But how?
-Should we prefer narrowly targeted amendments focused on policy issues or structural amendments that reform the judiciary itself?
-The superiority of the latter becomes apparent when one reflects on several facts.
-First, amending the Constitution is hard, and rightly so.
-It cannot be resorted to, too often.
-Second, even when successful, an amendment can be thwarted by a really stubborn and crafty Court majority.
-Third, an amendment, unless thoughtfully framed and carefully worded, can produce unintended consequences.
+But what kind of amendments?
+Should there be multiple, policy-specific amendments or perhaps just one amendment that focuses on structure?
+The latter seems far preferable.
+Amending the Constitution is hard, and properly so, making it a remedy that cannot be resorted to, too often.
+And, even when successful, an amendment can be thwarted by a really stubborn and crafty court majority.
+Third, unless it is thoughtfully framed and carefully worded, an amendment can produce unintended consequences.
 And finally, we cannot possibly fix every judicial error with a separate amendment.
-There are too many.
+There are just too many.

-To be clear, I concede that this last option is radical, in the sense of going to the root, and that is why it should be regarded as a last resort.
-If we can right the ship without formally amending the Constitution, great, that’s preferable.
-But if nothing else works, we should not hesitate to be a bit “radical” in our remedy, lest we remain subject to “the despotism of an oligarchy.”
+I concede that this last option is radical, in the sense of going to the root, and that is why it should be regarded as a last resort.
+Better by far to right the ship without touching the Constitution.
+But if nothing else works, we should not hesitate to repair and reform.
+The alternative, after all, is to remain subject to the despotism of an oligarchy.

 What Is the Problem?